 clay cat litter and clumping cat litters are bad bad bad

 i use carefresh (i would use the white carefresh for sensitive buns) and it works great and makes wonderful compost

 if you still have any questions, please read the first line a couple more times

 Can I use cat litter for a rabbit?

-By Nancy from Charlottetown, Prince Edward Island
+By nancy court from Charlottetown, Prince Edward Island

 I am looking for suggestions for what kind of litter we should for our rabbits.
 We were thinking organic litter.
 What kind should we get for a kitty box?
 How do we train them to use it?
 Please help!

-By Mika from Melbourne
+By Mika Mori from Melbourne